SkylineCommunications/dataminer-docs/develop/devguide/Connector/ImpactOfProtocolChanges/TableParameterChanges/ChangePrimaryKey.md

 Any components that rely on a specific primary key will be broken.

-This could be any component in DataMiner (Dashboard, Automation Script, Visio, etc.).
+This could be any component in DataMiner (Dashboards, Automation script, Visio, etc.).

 ## Workarounds